moby/moby/docs/getstarted/step_one.md

 ### Docker for Mac

 Docker for Mac is our newest offering for the Mac.
-It runs as a native Mac application and uses <a href="https://github.com/mist64/xhyve/" target="_blank">xhyve</a> to virutalize the Docker Engine environment and Linux kernel-specific features for the Docker daemon.
+It runs as a native Mac application and uses <a href="https://github.com/mist64/xhyve/" target="_blank">xhyve</a> to virtualize the Docker Engine environment and Linux kernel-specific features for the Docker daemon.

 <a class="button" href="https://download.docker.com/mac/beta/Docker.dmg">Get Docker for Mac</a>